 The key objective is ultimately to identify at the earliest stage possible in the process which of the job applicants are unlikely to fulfil the role requirements based on their test results and therefore narrow the applications ready for the interview stage.

 Employers can then use the information collected from the psychometric test to identify the hidden aspects of candidates that are difficult to extract from a face-to-face interview.

 “The recruitment process should be seen as an investment and tests help to demonstrate how your investment would thrive in the workplace.”

-Using Psychometric Tests for Team Building
+Using Psychometric Testing for team building

 Psychometric tests also can be used to help Businesses develop an already existing team by gauging each team members own personality traits and discovering individual’s working preferences.
 Teams are made up of a variety of different types of people and unless they understand these differences, effective communication is not always possible.
-Getting a team to undertake a Psychometric Assessment such as Character DNA can help different personality types to understand everyone’s preferred communication style.
+Getting a team to undertake a Psychometric Assessment can help different personality types to understand everyone’s preferred communication style.

 If you’re an HR or Recruitment professional looking to improve your company’s recruitment selection process or to improve communication within a team, contact us on +44 (0)203 693 2201 or email us